We hear so much about how important a credit score is. What exactly is this? How do you know if the score is good?

 Payment history is the largest factor in the credit score calculation, so it is extremely important to a potential loaner.

 4. How many different account types does your credit history have?

 5. What is the age of the debt, type, and the number of debts outstanding?

 6. How many new credits have been opened recently?

 7. What is the number of credit report inquires?

 The free credit report that is requested by you does not get counted in this number.

 8. What is the credit utilization rate?

 This is basically a relationship of how much do you owe in credit cards versus the credit card limit.
-If you have $6,000 outstanding in credit cards and these credit cards together allows a credit card limit of $15,000, the credit utilization rate is $6,000/$15,000 or 40%.
-Generally, the lower the % is interpreted as a better management of credit cards.
+If you have $6,000 outstanding in credit cards and these credit cards together allow a credit card limit of $15,000, the credit utilization rate is $6,000/$15,000 or 40%.
+Generally, the lower the % is interpreted as better management of credit cards.

 There are three major credit reporting agencies: